 St. John Chrysostom advised husbands to “Love your wives, even as Christ loved the Church… Take the same provident care for her as Christ takes for the Church.
-Yes, even if it should be necessary for you to give your life for her, yes, and to be cut into pieces ten thousand times and to endure and to undergo any suffering whatever – do not refuse it” (Homily 20 on Ephesians circa 400 AD).
+Yes, even if it should be necessary for you to give your life for her, yes, and to be cut into pieces ten thousand times and to endure and to undergo any suffering whatever – do not refuse it” (Homily 20 on Ephesians circa 400 A.D.).

 This sort of arrangement is not unique to marriage.
 Jesus sets the same standard for Church leaders.
 In Matthew 20:26-27 He tells His apostles: “Whoever would be great among you must be your servant, and whoever would be first among you must be your slave.”
 Accordingly, the popes have referred to themselves as the servant of the servants of God.
 All Christians are given a similar command in Philippians 2:3: “Do nothing from selfishness or conceit, but in humility count others better than yourselves.”
 If a man is obligated to have this attitude toward strangers, think how much more this would apply to the woman he has committed his life to.
-And of course, this verse of Scripture applies to wives as well.

 What if the husband turns out to be a tyrant?
 Does the “for better, for worse” clause require a wife to accept her situation and make the best of it?
 The simple answer is no, of course not.
-The Church actually suggests that the two should separate.
+The Church suggests that the two should separate.
 Once again Pope Pius XI: “For in certain circumstances imperfect separation of the parties is allowed… in order to safeguard the education of the children and the wellbeing of the family and to remove all those evils which threaten the married persons, the children and the state” (no. 89).

 Some believe couples who live together can be just as committed as married couples?
 Surely everyone is entitled to an opinion.
-But opinions don’t change reality.
+But opinions do not change reality.
 And reality is where we live.
-On average, couples who live together (cohabitation) fare much worse than married couples do.
+On average, couples who live together (cohabitation) fare much worse than married couples.
 Sixty percent of cohabiting couples will eventually marry.
 Unfortunately, the probability of divorce for cohabiters is 200% greater than those who did not cohabit prior to marriage (Family Institute, Duquesne University).
 Furthermore, a study following more than 11,000 British children from birth through age thirty-three concluded that “a parental divorce during childhood or adolescence continues to have a negative effect [on mental health] when a person is in his or her twenties or thirties” (Andrew J. Cherlin, P. L. Chase-Lansdale, C. McRae, “Effects of Parental Divorce on Mental Health Throughout the Life Course,” American Sociological Review 63 (1998), 239-249).

+Marriage is an essential part of a stable society.
+Married fathers are, on average, more committed to their children than are unmarried fathers.
+Studies show that marriage contributes positively to the emotional, physical, and economic health of men, women, and children and thus to the culture as a whole.
 Cohabiters [who eventually marry] exhibit lower levels of marital interaction and higher levels of marital discord and instability than non-Cohabiters.
 Drug and alcohol abuse was more likely to appear among Cohabiters than among non-Cohabiters.
 Physical aggression is more prevalent among Cohabiters.
 Cohabiters are three times more likely to engage in extramarital affairs.
-Economically, cohabitation appears to reinforce discrimination on the basis of gender since recent studies indicate that women contribute between 65-70% of the financial resources in these unions.
+Economically, cohabitation appears to reinforce discrimination based on gender since recent studies indicate that women contribute between 65-70% of the financial resources in these unions.
 Additionally, women Cohabiters indicate that they undertake an undue proportion of the duties and responsibilities necessary to maintain these households (Family Institute, Duquesne University).

-Copyright © 2018 StayCatholic.com
+Copyright © 2023 StayCatholic.com